alan-w-u/restaurant-table-manager/README.md

 - as a user, I want to be able to add multiple/an arbitrary amount of tables to a restaurant
 - as a user, I want to be able to see and change the state/availability of tables
-- as a user, I want to be able to assign and track the orders of each table
+- as a user, I want to be able to assign an arbitrary number of items to a table and track the orders
 - as a user, I want to be able to see a menu with prices and assign ordered items to a table based on it
 - as a user, I want to be able to view how much each table owes